CyberSource/cybersource-sdk-java/README.md

 ## PoolingHttpClientShutdown
 In case of PoolingHttpClient Connection, we need to close the connection manager, http client and idle connection cleaner thread when application got shutdown abruptly or gracefully.
-JVM runtime addShutdownHook method will be initialized.
+If `enabledShutdownHook` is true, then JVM runtime addShutdownHook method will be initialized.
 Shutdown Hooks are a special construct that allows developers to plug in a piece of code to be executed when the JVM is shutting down.
 This comes in handy in cases where we need to do special clean up operations in case the VM is shutting down. private void addShutdownHook() {
         Runtime.getRuntime().addShutdownHook(this.createShutdownHookThread());